 If your child wears a brace on only one foot, you and your practitioner can discuss the following options:

 - The brace will slightly increase the length (height) of the leg it's on.
-To maintain even leg height, put a molded insole into the unbraced foot's shoe.
-Our HotDog and PattiBob shoe inserts are ideal for this.
+To maintain even leg height:

-- For a bulkier brace, you may need two differently-sized shoes -- one for the unbraced foot and a larger size for the braced foot.
+- For a bulkier brace, you may need two different shoe sizes -- one for the un-braced foot and a larger size for the braced foot.

 - For more room, consider altering the braced foot's toe box (as shown above in the fitting tips).